christine-zhang1/cs180/proj5/index.md

     </div>
 </div>

-Here is an anagram from the prompts `'an oil painting of a snowy mountain village'` and `'an oil painting of people around a campfire`.
+Here is an anagram from the prompts `'an oil painting of a snowy mountain village'` and `'an oil painting of people around a campfire'`.

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); grid-gap: 10px; padding: 20px; max-width: 1200px; margin: auto; align-items: center; justify-items: center;">
     <div style="text-align: center;">